 Can employers reimburse employees for health insurance?
-We hear this question a lot.
+Can a business reimburse an employee for health insurance?
+Can an employer reimburse employee health premiums?
+We hear these questions a lot.
 The quick answer is “no”, at least not tax-free without some serious tax consequences.
-The IRS is going to treat those reimbursements as income and insist that the employer pay payroll taxes and the employees recognize income tax.
-There are, however, health reimbursement arrangements that allow employers to reimburse on a tax-advantaged basis.
+The IRS is going to treat the employer reimbursement of health insurance as income and insist that the employer pay payroll taxes and the employees recognize income tax.
+There are, however, health reimbursement arrangements that allow employers to reimburse for employee health insurance on a tax-advantaged basis.

 Employers of all sizes now have more flexibility when it comes to reimbursing their employees for health insurance.
 This is a huge win for business owners who are looking for a more affordable, efficient way to offer small business health insurance to their teams without having to hassle with a pricey, one-size-fits-all group plan.
 But first, the back story.